Unarelith/OpenMiner/docs/network-protocol.md

 | Hotbar slot   | u8          | ID of the current hotbar slot                        |
 | Item ID       | u16         | Current item ID (to check match with server)         |

+#### PlayerReady

+Packet sent from a client when it is ready to receive chunks.

+_This packet has no field._

 #### BlockActivated

 | Field name    | Field type  | Notes                                                |